Zodk2/reporting-engine/report_wkhtmltopdf_param/README.rst

 disable the automatic resizing of the PDF when converting.
 This is important when you intend to have a layout that conforms to certain alignment.
-It is very common whenever you need to conform the PDF to a predefined layoyut (e.g. checks, official forms,...).
+It is very common whenever you need to conform the PDF to a predefined layout (e.g. checks, official forms,...).

 **Table of contents**